Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: A classification of missingness

 \subsection{DGM missingness}

-The first stage in which missingness can occur is data generation.
 A repetition of the specified data-generation mechanism (DGM) may fail to produce a data set, or may produce a data set that is in some way ``ill-defined''.
-For example, in the study by \citet{Johal2023}, part of our literature review, a simulation procedure for generating polychoric correlation matrices sometimes produced non-positive semidefinite matrices, which are not valid correlation matrices.
-As a result, the data set of this repetition cannot be analyzed by the investigated methods and their performance cannot be estimated from it.
-In this case, \citet{Johal2023} repeated the sampling procedure until a valid correlation matrix was generated, and they also reported the proportion of cases in which invalid matrices were obtained.
+For instance, \citet{Johal2023} used a simulation procedure for generating polychoric correlation matrices, which occasionally produced non-positive semidefinite matrices -- invalid as correlation matrices.
+As a result, those data sets could not be analyzed or used to assess performance.
+To address this, \citet{Johal2023} repeated sampling until a valid matrix was generated and reported the frequency of such failures.

-DGM missingness is typically less problematic, as it usually does not bias the assessment of the method's performance.
-However, it is still important to transparently report how DGM missingness was handled or prevented.
-Otherwise, it may be difficult to assess whether the (possibly modified) DGM is relevant in practice.
-It may also hinder other researchers from replicating the DGM in future simulation studies or complicate the comparison of method performance across simulation studies.
+DGM missingness is typically less problematic, as it rarely biases performance estimates.
+However, transparent reporting remains essential.
+Otherwise, it may be difficult to assess whether the (possibly modified) DGM remains relevant in practice (e.g., whether it changed the true estimand).
+It may also hinder replication or cross-study comparison.